pudly/schmopera-hugo/content/articles/pierrot-lunaire.md

 _Pierrot Lunaire_ translates eerily well to film, especially in the hands of this team.
 Shot in black and white and with moments of harsh _chiarioscuro_ in Adam Harris' lighting design, we're brought into the delicate world of a chamber group set-up.
 Lorèn stands upstage, her exaggerated clown's ruff drawing the eye; downstage, Rivard is flanked by pianist Alexander Malikov, cellist Sarah Gans, violinist and violist Hee-See Yoon, clarinetist/bass clarinetist Brad Cherwin, and flautist/piccolist Rebecca Moranis.

+The five songs are directed with beautiful attention to the text-music fusion.
+"Die Kreuze" blends the stark visual of a stained-glass cross with that eerie sound that only Schoenberg seems to get out of a chamber orchestra.
+It's transparent and light, but in a way that feels off, like sunlight shining through threadbare fabric or an abandoned cobweb dangling from one end.
+Here, Lorèn introduces us to the unique sound of _Sprechstimme_ -- where the singer inhabits the vocal limbo between singing and speaking -- and it's clear that this iconic piece of atonality is in excellent hands.

 The Happenstancers have recorded five songs of _Three Times Seven Poems from Albert Girard's "Pierrot Lunaire"_

 Film by Jake Kovnat, produced by Brad Cherwin